speakeasy-api/openapi-directory/SDKs/googleapis.com/drive/v3/java/README.md

 * `driveChangesGetStartPageToken` - Gets the starting pageToken for listing future changes.
 * `driveChangesList` - Lists the changes for a user or shared drive.
 * `driveChangesWatch` - Subscribes to changes for a user.
+To use this method, you must include the pageToken query parameter.

 ### channels